11 Oct WHAT IS A MATERIALS RECOVERY FACILITY (MRF)?

 A mixed-waste processing system, sometimes referred to as a dirty MRF, accepts a mixed solid waste stream and then proceeds to separate out designated recyclable materials through a combination of manual and mechanical sorting.
 The sorted recyclable materials may undergo further processing required to meet technical specifications established by end-markets while the balance of the mixed waste stream is sent to a disposal facility such as a landfill.

-For more information on what equipment we have that will work in your MRF or for ore information please call 216-252-8090 or visit our website at www.elyent.com.
+For more information on the equipment we have that will work in your MRF, please call 216-252-8090.